HeatherHillers/QgisPluginExercises/README.md

   - in the solution directory you will find the finished plugin.
 Compare my code to yours.
   - Read the discussion text, where I will add some comments to the plugin.

+## Getting Help

+If you have any questions, you can submit them as an Issue on this github site and I'll answer them if I can.